samgwise/html-lazy/README.md

 ) returns Callable
 ```

 Create a closure to emit the text provided.
-Text is escaped for HTML, use text-raw for including text which should not be sanitised.
-The escaping uses escape-html from L<HTML::Escape | https://modules.perl6.org/dist/HTML::Escape:cpan:MOZNION>.
+Text is escaped for HTML, use `text-raw` for including text which should not be sanitised.
+The escaping uses escape-html from `HTML::Escape` (https://modules.perl6.org/dist/HTML::Escape:cpan:MOZNION).

 ### sub text-raw